 Cons of Homemade Food

-Making homemade dog food correctly takes time, dedication, and a bit of smarts.
+Making homemade dog food correctly takes time, dedication, and a bit of brain power.

 You can’t just search online for “homemade dog recipe” and think you’re all set.